Polyhedral compactifications, I: The asymmetric bordification

 The space $\widehat X$ is a complete uniform space.
 The uniform structure on $C_\Bnd(X)/\RR$ is defined by means of the countable family $(d_k)_{k\in\NN}$ of pseudo-metrics

 where $o\in X$ is a fixed basepoint.

-If $X$ is proper, then $\mathcal T_\Bnd=\mathcal T_\Cmp$ and thus $\widehat X$ is compact by Proposition~\ref{Compactness}.
+If $(X,d)$ as in Definition \ref{def::bordification} is in addition proper, then $\mathcal T_\Bnd=\mathcal T_\Cmp$ and thus $\widehat X$ is compact by Proposition~\ref{Compactness}.
 The representatives in $C_\Bnd(X)$ of the elements of $\widehat X$ are called \emph{horofunctions}. \emph{Horoballs} are the sublevel sets of horofunctions.
 Every horofunction $h$ has a unique representative in $I_{\Bnd,o}(X)$, namely $h-h(o)$.
 We call these representatives \emph{normalized horofunctions} with respect to the base point $o$.
-The group $\Isom_\delta(X)$ acts in a natural way from the left on the bordification of $X$.
+The group $\Isom_\delta(X)$ acts in a natural way from the left on the bordification of $X$, because every isometry $g$ preserves $\delta$, and maps $N_{Q,\eps}(\delta(p,-))$ to $N_{g(Q),\eps}(\delta(gp,-))$.
 We recall that the action of $\Isom_\delta(X)$ on the set of normalized horofunctions is given by